 6. Come up with a system for baby clothes.

 The change of sizes and seasons means dresser and closet cleaning day!
 Taking out the old and putting in the new!
 I keep plastic totes labeled with the size and season of clothes in the basement for the child following behind.
 It keeps the dressers uncluttered with clothing items not being worn and makes for easier and neater drawers and closets.

 7. Designate a baby area.

 Keep a baby area in every room.
 We have already addressed this with the kitchen, but this is true of every room.
 Ensure the bathroom has a shelf or drawer empty for baby towels, soaps, lotions, and powders.
-The medicine cabinet has a spot specific for gas drops, Tylenol, etc. That way, in each room, there is a specific place for baby’s items, and we know exactly where to find what we are looking for without having to ruffle through everything.
+The medicine cabinet has a spot specific for gas drops, Tylenol, etc. That way, in each room, there is a specific place for baby items, and we know exactly where to find what we are looking for without having to ruffle through everything.

 Bringing a baby into the home is so much fun!
 The items are adorable, and we are more excited to use a Mamaroo than the baby is.
 But when it gets to be too much, it is overwhelming and puts chaos into our lives.
 Adding a child to the family is change enough.
 There are some things I just didn’t want to lose like, a neat-ish home.
-With a little creativity and simple organization, I felt like I could accomplish my goal of blending the baby items into the normalcy of our home and promote optimal functionality.
+With a bit of creativity and simple organization, I felt like I could accomplish my goal of blending the baby items into the normalcy of our home and promoting optimal functionality.
 I hope some of these tips helped you set up your home perfect for your new phase of life as well!